-Add to this the stress and uncertainty of a global pandemic, the mental wellbeing, and safety of your employees has never been more critical to the success of the recovery efforts of every business.
+Add to this the stress and uncertainty of a global pandemic; the mental well-being and safety of your employees have never been more critical to the success of the recovery efforts of every business.

 The importance of wellbeing in the workplace cannot be overlooked.
 It stands to reason that a tired, highly-strung, and sickly workforce isn’t going to deliver outstanding results, let alone inspired ideas to move your business forward.